zoechow24/parkinsons-classification-ensemble/README.md

    * Prepare validation set
    * Predict validation set

 ## Results
 The final predictions were saved in the  `Parkinsons.Predictions.csv` file which consists of the _PatientID_ and _Diagnosis_.
+The models are evaluated using Overall Accuracy, True Positive Rate, True Negative Rate, Precision, and F1-score.
 The full analysis and report could be found [here](https://zoechow24.github.io/parkinsons-classification-ensemble/Parkinson_Classification.html).